Key facts

 For families weighing a move abroad, school fees are non-negotiable.
 Unlike rent or groceries, you cannot easily downgrade your child’s education to save a few hundred dollars a month.
 This makes destination choice even more critical.
 A country that looks affordable on a cost-of-living calculator can become expensive quickly once you add two children at $12,000 a year each.

 This guide covers annual tuition, enrollment fees, and the hidden costs that inflate your total bill — across more than 30 countries.
-If you are evaluating destinations with children, pair this with our best countries for families ranking to get the full picture.
+If you are evaluating destinations with children, pair this with our best countries for families ranking, browse our full school finder (4,149 schools across 342 cities in 78 countries), use the cost of living calculator to estimate total family expenses, or download the canonical data set: International School Costs 2026 (149 cities ranked by true annual cost including hidden fees, free CSV + JSON API, CC BY 4.0).

 What Counts as an International School